 What is PTSD?

 A small proportion of individuals exposed to traumatic events are likely to suffer from PTSD.
-These people continue to remember the event at all times and in ways they cannot control.
-They may suffer from nightmares and have difficulty detaching themselves from the bad feelings associated with the event.
+These people continue to relive the event at all times and in ways they cannot control.
+They may suffer from nightmares and have difficulty detaching themselves from the negative feelings associated with the event.

 Other characteristic symptoms of PTSD are sleep disturbances, irritable behavior or angry outbursts, problems with concentration and memory, startled reactions to sudden noises, and hypervigilance.
-People with these symptoms avoid places, situations or thoughts that remind them of the event, reduce their activities and feel tense.
-Some experience apathy during activities they enjoyed before the event, maintain a distance from others and have difficulty experiencing positive emotions.
+People with these symptoms tend to restrict their activities and feel tense, and to avoid places, situations or thoughts that remind them of the event.
+Some experience apathy towards activities they enjoyed before the event, maintain a distance from others, and have difficulty experiencing positive emotions.
 People with PTSD continue living under the influence of the event and time does not heal the wound.

-Some of these symptoms together with clinically significant distress may impair an individual's social and occupational functioning as well as his/her quality of life.
+Some of these symptoms, together with clinically significant distress, may impair the individual's social and occupational functioning as well as his/her quality of life.

-Early treatment among trauma survivors at high risk for developing psychopathology is beneficial and may prevent this disturbing syndrome.
-Evaluation and treatment requires skilled clinicians with expertise in treatment methods and a capacity for adapting them to the patient’s needs.
-It is also important to develop methods that are easily accessible to the patient and have a fast and efficient application.
+Early intervention among trauma survivors at high risk for developing psychopathology is beneficial and may prevent this disturbing syndrome.
+Evaluation and treatment require clinicians with expertise in this area who are able to adapt treatment methods to the patient’s needs.

-The goal of Shaare Zedek’s Psychological Trauma Care Center (PTCC) is to contribute to the empirical and clinical knowledge of PTSD prevention by developing and applying advanced methods of treatment and approaches.
+The goal of Shaare Zedek’s Psychological Trauma Care Center (PTCC) is to contribute to the empirical and clinical knowledge of PTSD prevention by developing and applying advanced treatment approaches and methods.